Morfusee/MO-IT122-DevOps/docs/workflow-documentation.md

 ## Testing Strategy

-The current CI workflow now includes a dedicated **`test`** job, which primarily focuses on backend testing.
+The current CI workflow now includes a dedicated **`test`** job, which focuses on both backend API and frontend component testing.

-* **Frontend Testing**: Frontend tests are currently executed manually during development.
+* **Frontend Testing**: Frontend component tests are now integrated into the CI workflow.
-* **Backend Testing**: Backend tests are now integrated into the CI workflow.
+* **Backend Testing**: Backend API tests are now integrated into the CI workflow.
     * **Challenge**: A significant challenge in the past was dealing with backend tests that did not terminate on their own.
 This has been addressed to allow for automated execution within the `test` job.

 ---